 Sub Principle Requirement Evidence Evaluation of Requirement Against Code (1- not; 2- partial; 3-fully) Further Action Required 2.3 Developing and maintaining robust policies and procedures which place emphasis on agreed ethical values HR notices and policies Contract Standing Orders Quality Conversations Chief Executive performance review meetings Recruitment and Selection Code of Practice Discipline & Grievance procedures Corporate Procurement Strategy 3 2.4 Ensuring that external providers of services on behalf of the organisation are required to act with integrity and in compliance with high ethical standards expected by the organisation Codes of Conduct for Members & Employees Contract Standing Orders General Conditions of Purchase Corporate Procurement Strategy Integration scheme for ER HSCP Culture and Leisure Trust - Transfer of Services Agreement and Articles of Association 3 3.
 Respecting the rule of law 3.1 Ensuring members and staff demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations.
-Scheme of Administration Council Values Contract Standing Orders Adherence to Local Government in Scotland Act Other statutory provision (e.g. planning legislation, placing requests, freedom of information, data protection and health and safety requirements) Role of Monitoring Officer Financial Regulations 3 ub Principle Requirement Evidence Evaluation of Requirement Against Code (1- not; 2- partial; 3-fully) Further Action Required 3.2 Creating the conditions to ensure that the statutory officers, other key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory requirements Codes of Conduct for Members & Employees Scheme of Delegated Functions Job descriptions Financial Regulations Compliant with CIPFA Statement on role of Chief Financial Officer Council Standing Orders 3 3.3 Striving to optimise the use of the full powers available for the benefit of citizens, communities and other stakeholders Legal files and emails Outcome Delivery Plan Establishment of an Emergencies Committee to sit during COVID-19 restrictions on council meetings 3 3.4 Dealing with breaches of legal and regulatory provisions effectively Role of Monitoring Officer Legal files and emails (e.g. response to Housing Regulator reports) Adherence to Local Government in Scotland Act 2003 Other statutory provision (e.g. planning legislation, placing requests, freedom of information and data protection requirements) 3
+Scheme of Administration Council Values Contract Standing Orders Adherence to Local Government in Scotland Act Other statutory provision (e.g. planning legislation, placing requests, freedom of information, data protection and health and safety requirements) Role of Monitoring Officer 3 ommitment to ethical values, and respecting the rule Evidence Evaluation of Further Action Sub Principle Requirement Evidence Against Code (1- not; 2- partial; 3-fully) Required 3.2 Creating the conditions to ensure that the statutory officers, other key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory requirements Codes of Conduct for Members & Employees Scheme of Delegated Functions Job descriptions Financial Regulations Compliant with CIPFA Statement on role of Chief Financial Officer Council Standing Orders 3 3.3 Striving to optimise the use of the full powers available for the benefit of citizens, communities and other stakeholders Legal files and emails Outcome Delivery Plan 3 3.4 Dealing with breaches of legal and regulatory provisions effectively Role of Monitoring Officer Legal files and emails (e.g. response to Housing Regulator reports) Adherence to Local Government in Scotland Act 2003 Other statutory provision (e.g. planning legislation, placing requests, freedom of information and data protection requirements) 3